 They must create profiles on social media platforms like Twitter and Facebook and learn to use virtual reality technology to hold “town halls” in VR environments.
 By doing these things, politicians can build relationships with constituents in the Metaverse and better understand their needs and concerns.

 The Internet has already had a profound impact on politics.
 Just think about all the political movements born from social media platforms like Twitter and Facebook.
-The Arab Spring, #MeToo, Black Lives Matter… these are all examples of how the Internet can be used to effect change on a global scale.
+The Arab Spring, #MeToo, and Black Lives Matter are all examples of how the Internet can be used to effect change on a global scale.

-But the Internet isn’t just changing how we do politics; it’s also changing how we elect our leaders.
+But the Internet isn’t just changing how we do politics and how we elect our leaders.
 In the past, most politicians were older white men who had spent their careers climbing the ladder of traditional politics.